erika-r/phonebook/README.md

-# phonebook
+# Phonebook Comparison
-Programs written in Go and Python using different paradigms (imperative and object-oriented)
+Phonebook implementations written in Go and Python.
+This is a comparison of imperative and object-oriented programming paradigms.